Browsed by

 Braised Brisket

-This recipe is wonderful to cook for a small gathering, it serves about around 6, with a bit of leftovers for sandwiches the next day to boot.
-You cans add another piece of brisket to feed a larger group.
-Just add enough liquid to submerge all the meat while cooking.
+This recipe is wonderful to cook for a small gathering.
+It serves about six, with a little left over for the best sandwiches the next day.
+To feed a larger group, simply add another piece of brisket, making sure there’s enough liquid to submerge all the meat as it cooks.

-~Tip – Try to find second cut brisket — It has slightly more fat marbling than the lean first cut variety and results in more flavor and tenderness.
+Tip: Try to find second cut brisket — It has slightly more fat marbling than the lean first cut variety and results in more flavor and tenderness.

 Ingredients: